I get a steady stream of emails asking about how to book Avios tickets to Australia or New Zealand. My honest answer is – don’t bother. Use cash.

 What else can you do with the multi-partner reward chart?

 Here is an example of a round-the-world routing using the multi-partner chart.

 London – Delhi – Hong Kong – Tokyo – Los Angeles – New York – London is just under 20,000 miles.
 This would be 200,000 Avios in Business Class for the whole trip.

 It is worth noting that I have never seen a firm list of the rules for booking multi-partner reward tickets.
 Most BA call centre agents will never have booked one.

 In theory you are limited to eight sectors with just one overland sector – although I have seen examples where multiple overland sectors were ticketed

 In theory you need to have every segment in the same class as just one in a higher class will reprice the entire itinerary.
 However, some people have reportedly had agents charge based on the longest class flown, ie if 60% is economy and 40% First then they were charged economy!

 In theory you can book a segment in economy – and the rest of the itinerary in business – and upgrade that segment later for free if availability in business appears

 In theory, there are no rules on backtracking although this may be down to badly trained agents.
-One example I saw was basically multiple holidays from London to somewhere, back to back, to get to eight sectors!
+One example I have seen was basically multiple holidays from London to somewhere, back to back, to get to eight sectors.
 If the agent allows it you could book, say, London to Qatar and home, London to Hong Kong and home, London to Tokyo and home, London to Kuala Lumpur and home as one booking – as long as you are using at least two oneworld carriers – and save a huge number of Avios on booking four holidays separately.

 In truth, no-one seems clear.
 The ‘eight flights maximum’ rule does seem to be firm – but that still gives you a huge amount of flexibility to put together a great trip.